smartlegionlab/github-repos-backup-tools/README.md

 **Q: SSH connection fails?**
 A: Verify SSH key is added to GitHub and test with `ssh -T git@github.com`

-## 📝 Changelog

-### v1.0.2 Major Release
-- **Enhanced error handling** and recovery mechanisms
-- **Smart update detection** with 5-minute threshold
-- **Improved security** with path validation and token storage
-- **Secure token management** - automatic setup on first run with encrypted storage
-- **Better user experience** with structured output and progress tracking
-- **Mutually exclusive power options** (`--shutdown`/`--reboot`)
-- **Comprehensive verification** and reporting system
-- **Instant process termination** with single Ctrl+C

-### v0.9.4 Features
-- Stable release with basic backup functionality
-- Archive creation support
-- Basic retry mechanism
-- Progress bar implementation

 ---

-**⚠️ IMPORTANT NOTE**: If you experience any issues with v1.0.2, please report them in the [Issues section](https://github.com/smartlegionlab/github-repos-backup-tools/issues) and temporarily use the latest stable version v0.9.4 while we investigate.
+**⚠️ IMPORTANT NOTE**: If you experience any issues with v1.1.0, please report them in the [Issues section](https://github.com/smartlegionlab/github-repos-backup-tools/issues) and temporarily use the latest stable version v0.9.4 while we investigate.

 ---